openstack/ceilometer/doc/source/architecture.rst

    Notification agents consuming messages from services.

-The heart of the system is the notification daemon (agent-notification) which monitors the message bus for data being provided by other OpenStack components such as Nova, Glance, Cinder, Neutron, Swift, Keystone, and Heat, as well as Ceilometer internal communication.
+The heart of the system is the notification daemon (agent-notification) which monitors the message queue for data sent by other OpenStack components such as Nova, Glance, Cinder, Neutron, Swift, Keystone, and Heat, as well as Ceilometer internal communication.

 The notification daemon loads one or more *listener* plugins, using the namespace ``ceilometer.notification``.
-Each plugin can listen to any topics, but by default it will listen to ``notifications.info``.
-The listeners grab messages off the defined topics and redistributes them to the appropriate plugins(endpoints) to be processed into Events and Samples.
+Each plugin can listen to any topic, but by default, will listen to ``notifications.info``, ``notifications.sample``, and ``notifications.error``.
+The listeners grab messages off the configured topics and redistributes them to the appropriate plugins(endpoints) to be processed into Events and Samples.

 Sample-oriented plugins provide a method to list the event types they're interested